 To detail expectations of School Council regarding student appearance during school hours

-To ensure all students are dressed in clothing which is suitable for active participation in all school activities
+To ensure all students are dressed in clothing that is suitable for active participation in all school activities

 Teacher and community surveys